Science

 Biochemist Salary Overview

-The Biochemist is a sought-after profession in the United States with a median annual salary of $108,180.
-Compensation typically ranges from $56,600 for entry-level positions to $176,800 for experienced professionals in high-demand markets.
+The Biochemist is one of the most important roles in the Science sector of the US economy in 2026.
+With a median annual salary of $108,180, compensation for this position ranges from $56,600 at the entry level to $176,800 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Biochemist in the US earns between $56,600 and $176,800 per year, with a median of $108,180.